-FREE Timber Decking To Front, Acoustic Insulation Upgrade, 1.5Kw Slimline Heater and a Water Butt & Tap on ALL orders placed before 31st May 2015 and installed in June 2015 Only
+FREE 1 Metre Deep Timber Decking To Entire Front, FREE Acoustic Insulation Upgrade, FREE LED Lighting Upgrade and a FREE 100 Litre Water Butt, Filter, Stand & Tap on ALL orders placed BEFORE 30th April and installed in April or May

 A Responsible Government

 The Government is responsible for the national policy on building regulations.
 Building regulations exist to ensure the health, safety and welfare of people in the building and the energy efficiency of the building.

 Building regulations (not to be confused with planning permission) are concerned with how a structure is designed, built and insulated.

 Garden Rooms up to an internal floor area of 30 square metres are exempt from building regulations (Except when the structure is to be used for sleeping accommodation)